gholler-sopra/hydrator-plugins/transform-plugins/docs/Transpose-transform.md

 to be mapped to the output schema field.
 Example: "CustomerID:ID" maps the value of the CustomerID field to the ID field of the output schema.

-**fieldNormalizing:** A string that is a comma-separated list of field names, a common column for the field types, and a common column for the field values.
+**fieldTransposing:** A string that is a comma-separated list of field names, a common column for the field types, and a common column for the field values.
 Specify the name of the field to be Transposed; to which output field its name should be mapped as a type, and the output field where the value needs to be saved.